 The British and Indian forces defeated the Turks and entered Kut el Amara, 28th September.
 They moved forward to Baghdad, but lack of supplies and ammunition forced them back to Kut, where, by 7th December, they found themselves encircled and besieged by the Turks.
-Kut itself was a defensible site, but it was was isolated and difficult to be relieved by the remaining British forces in Basra.
+Kut itself was a defensible site, but it was isolated and difficult for the remaining British forces in Basra to relieve it.

 The North Sea

 On January 24th a short, sharp action occurred between British and Germans cruisers at battle of Dogger Bank.
 One German cruiser was sunk.

 German warships bombarded Yarmouth and Lowestoft, 19th-20th May.
 Their aim was to entice powerful British forces out to sea and into a trap where they could be overwhelmed by more powerful German forces.
 However, both sides suffered from the poor visibility and confused signalling, and although some sharp actions between light naval forces took place, no major fleet action resulted.
 The Germans returned to port with minor damage.